janymedhat-wq/Mini-GPT-Inference-in-C/README.md

 ## 🎯 Purpose
 This project is **not meant to rival PyTorch/TensorFlow**, but to show that GPT inference can be expressed in **a single C file**.
 Perfect for learning, tinkering, and embedding into lightweight systems.

----

-Now the code is self-documented with this README at the top. 🚀